-Water Supply measured by LTP Year 2 Target 2019/2020 Actual 2019/2020 Actual 2018/2019 Comments for 2019/2020 Fault Response Time Where Council attend tion to its networked r eticulation system.
+Water Supply measured by LTP Year 2 Target 2019/2020 Actual 2019/2020 Actual 2019/2020 Comments for 2019/2020 Fault Response Time Where Council attend onse to a fault or un olanned interrup ed interruption to its networked reticulation system.
 The median response time for attendance of urgent callouts: from the time that the local authority receives notification to the time that service personnel reach the site. <2 hours 34 minutes Achieved Achieved 42 minutes The response times have improved from last year.
 Note if the service request is to be actioned in different stages, attendance time is calculated based on the time that service personnel reached the site to complete the last stage of work for the purpose of this performance measure.
 The median response time for resolution of urgent callouts: from the time that the local authority receives notification to the time that service personnel confirm resolution of the fault or interruption. <48 hours 2 hours, 28 minutes Achieved Achieved 1 hour 55 minutes The response times are longer than last year.
 This is due to reduced contract resources over the summer period meaning an increase in the attendance and resolution time.
 Note if the service request is to be actioned in different stages, resolution time is calculated based on the time that service personnel completes the last stage of work for the purpose of this performance measure.
 The median response time for attendance of non-urgent callouts: from the time that the local authority receives notification to the time that service personnel reach the site. <3 hours 19 hours, 39 minutes Not achieved Achieved 58 minutes Contractor did not meet all monthly attendance timeframes to water requests.
 This was due to less contractor resources being available over the summer period meaning a few calls had a longer response time.

-Water Supply measured by LTP Year 2 Target 2019/2020 Actual 2019/2020 ) Actual 2018/2019 Comments for 2019/2020 Fault Response Times (continued) Where Council attends a callout in response to a fault or unplanned interruption to its networked reticulation system.
+Water Supply measured by LTP Year 2 Target 2019/2020 Actual 2019/2020) Actual 2018/2019 Comments for 2019/2020 Fault Response Time Where Council attend onse to a fault or un planned interrup otion to its networked r eticulation system.
 The median response time for resolution of non urgent callouts: from the time that the local authority receives notification to the time that service personnel confirm resolution of the fault or interruption. ≤3 days 48 hours, 21 minutes Achieved Achieved 2 hours The response times are longer than last year.
 Note if the service request is to be actioned in different stages, resolution time is calculated based on the time that service personnel completes the last stage of work for the purpose of this performance measure.
 Again this is due to fewer contractors being available over the summer period, hence there were a few calls that took longer to respond to, pushing the medium response time up.
-Customer Satisfaction ın The total number of v laints received by Co ouncil.
+Customer Satisfaction on The total number of v water supply comp laints received by Co ouncil.
 The total number of complaints for the district received by Council about drinking water quality. i.e. clarity, odour, taste, pressure or flow and continuity of supply.
 Expressed per 1,000 water connections. ≤40 12.8 Achieved Achieved 6.4 Based on 46 complaints for the year, expressed per 1,000 water connections.
 Total number of complaints received by Council about Council's response to any of these issues.
 Expressed per 1,000 water connections. ≤40 1.9 Achieved Achieved 0.6 Based on 7 complaints for the year, expressed per 1,000 water connections.